- What will Blueseed offer?

 - What if I have another question?

 What will Blueseed offer?

-We plan to launch in Q2 2014, offering living and office space in an elegantly designed modern tech environment so compelling that it will be called the “Googleplex of the Sea”, attracting top entrepreneurial and technology talent from all over the world to Silicon Valley, where they can create companies and jobs, and develop disruptive and innovative technologies.
+We plan to launch the ship in 2015, offering living and office space in an elegantly designed modern tech environment so compelling that it has been called the “Googleplex of the Sea”, attracting top entrepreneurial and technology talent from all over the world to Silicon Valley, where they can create companies and jobs, and develop disruptive and innovative technologies.

 - Comfortable living quarters accommodating one to four individuals per room

 - Catering and food services at cafes and 24-hour venues around the ship